kmattimo/bandpage/README.md

 config:set ROOT=static for static hosting

 new gulp tasks for copying assets dir into commit-land
+default: build and BrowserSync copy:production to copy site to static

 ##Kyle's streamlined personal project/hackathon version
 * Disregard older browsers for the sake of learning cool stuff (e.g. flexbox)